god-s-perfect-idiot/POWER-sim/paper.md

 We aim to build a system to simulate POWER ISA architecture completely independent of the installed system's hardware.
 Essentially, everything including the memory devices will be simulated file objects that are used to serve this purpose.
+There are currently two other widely accepted software that simulates POWER ISA; Microwatt[@microwatt] and Power10 Functional Simulator[@power10fs].
+MicroWatt is an open source tool capable of executing POWER ISA assembly code.
-This platform independent approach aims at providing software to help learn as well as develop POWER ISA based applications.
+But, this software is written in VHDL and relies on a hardware board or a GHDL simulator to execute the code.
+Simply put, setting the tool up is tedious.
+Another alternative is Power10 Functional Simulator developed by IBM.
+The proposed software would be superioer due to the closed-source nature of Power10 Functional Simulator.
+Our platform independent approach aims at providing software to help learn as well as develop POWER ISA based applications.
 With the rise in popularity of hardware accelerators in modern applications, an ISA simulator for the said architecture would create an environment where the applications can be tested before being deployed to specially designed FPGA chips or Hardware components for their intended purpose.
+This means that researchers and developers can both test and debug their assembly code before running it on actual hardware board.
 The process consists of two phases, the Assembler development and the Processor Development.
 The Assembler converts instructions to Hex code, handles assembler directives and comments and is a two pass assembler.
 The Processor simulates instruction execution and executes using a python[@pythonlibs] based processor.
 We use `Argparse`[@cpython] for CLI and `Tkinter`[@cpython] and `cx_Freeze`[@cx_Freeze] for GUI development.